 |1⁄4 fl oz||Lejay Creme de Framboise|

 Created in the 1980s by Dick Bradsell, London, England.
-In the Dec-Jan 1998 edition of CLASS magazine (page 6), Dick wrote of this drink, “Many springs ago, I conceived the Russian Spring Punch which is basically a spiked Kir Royal over ice.
-This confirms to the original punch formula of 1 sweet, 2 sour, 3 strong, 4 weak except the most of the ‘weak’ bit (normally soda or juice) is replaced with champagne, turning the recipe into a sledgehammer of a cocktail.
+In the Dec-Jan 1998 edition of CLASS magazine (page 6), Dick wrote about his drink, "Many springs ago, I conceived the Russian Spring Punch which is basically a spiked Kir Royal over ice.
+This conforms to the punch formula of 1 sweet, 2 sour, 3 strong, 4 weak except the most of the 'weak' bit (normally soda or juice) is replaced with champagne, turning the recipe into a sledgehammer of a cocktail.
 To make, fill a Collins glass with ice.
 Add 50ml best vodka, 25ml lemon juice, two teaspoons of cassis and two teaspoons of sugar syrup.
 Top with champagne and stir.
-Garnish with a lemon slice and some berries.”
+Garnish with a lemon slice and some berries."

 In August 2015, Dick told us the full story: "I created this drink for friends of ours, Rebecca du Pont de Bie and Peter Kent, in the 80s.
 I think I was still working at Zanzibar at the time, but it might very well have been Fred's: it was before my daughter Beatrix was born in 1988.

 Peter was a gay guy, who designed shops and married Hamish Bowles, who is editor-at-large for Vogue.
 They shared an extremely nice flat in the Knightsbridge end of Kensington, and they wanted to have a cocktail party but they didn't have enough money.